portworx/px-docs/run-lighthouse.md

 ![LH-ON-PREM-FIRST-LOGIN](images/lh-on-prem-first-login-updated_2.png "First Login")

-### Step 7: Upgrade PX-LIGHTHOUSE
+### Upgrading PX-Lighthouse

-You can upgrade your PX-LIGHTHOUSE as shown below:
+You can upgrade your PX-Lighthouse as shown below:

 For **ETCD**, upgrade with the following commands: